 Each year, I teach a variety of online and on-site classes.
-On November 4-5, 2017, I’ll teach a weekend workshop at Lewis and Clark College, “Bearing Witness: Writing and Social Justice.”
+In June, I’ll teach a workshop about our love of books and libraries.
 Full and partial scholarships are available.
 Please see below for a description and more information.

 Other workshops that I teach include: “Cultural Passages,” “Healing and Stories,” “Portraits and Profiles,” “Telling Lives,” among others.
 For more information, please contact me at email@example.com.